Uniontown, Perry County, Indiana

 Uniontown is an unincorporated community in Clark Township, Perry County, in the U.S. state of Indiana.
+It may be synonymous with Fosters Ridge.

 History

+A post office was established at Fosters Ridge in 1858, and remained in operation until 1890.
+The community's namesake, Alexander Foster, served as postmaster.

-A post office was relocated to Uniontown from Fosters Ridge in 1890.
+A post office was relocated or redesignated to Uniontown from Fosters Ridge in 1890.
 The post office remained in operation at Uniontown until it was discontinued in 1974.